Last of the Summer Wine series 13

-Last of the Summer Wine's thirteenth series aired on BBC1 in 1991.
-All of the episodes were written by Roy Clarke and produced and directed by Alan J. W. Bell.
+The thirteenth series of Last of the Summer Wine aired on BBC1 in 1991.
+All of the episodes were written by Roy Clarke, and produced and directed by Alan J. W. Bell.

 Notably, this series of the show was shot entirely on videotape.
 Prior to this, the show had used videotape for studio scenes and film for location footage.
 From the following series until 2004, when it started being shot digitally in High-Definition, the show moved to being shot entirely on film, although the laughter track is still included, respectively.
 The completed shows were still assembled on videotape (with credit and title captions being added during this stage) until the 1995 series.

 Outline

-The trio in this series consisted of: